 Escrow Accounts – The Town of Warren sends the tax bill to the property owner only.
 We do not send to escrow companies.
 Many escrow companies download the information from our system.
 It is also the responsibility of the property owner to send.

 Refunds of pre-bates – The Town of Warren will not refund any of the pre-bate monies received from the State of Vermont, unless the amount of your pre-bate exceeds the amount due on your tax bill.

 Pre-bates, Rebate, Homestead Declaration- Questions regarding any of these subjects should be directed to the State of Vermont.
 Property Tax Assistance, 1-888-828-2865 or 802-828-2865.
 The State website is http://tax/vermont.gov/

 Credit/Debit cards – The municipal staff does not take credit card payments by phone.
 You may pay your property taxes, permits, fees online at the above credit card link.
-There is a minimum of $2.00 or 3% convenience fee for each transaction.
+There is a minimum of $10.00 and a 2.5% convenience fee for each transaction.

 Name on the Tax Bill – The Property tax bill will be in the name of the owner of the property April 1.
 If you purchased a property and it closed after April 1, your name will be on the tax bill next year.

 Address Changes – If your tax bill has an incorrect address, it is your responsibility to notify us.
 Also if you have moved, it is also your responsibility to notify us with an address change.